Bent But Not Broken: A Penis Adventure, with Peyronie’s Disease

 “Yes, right now.”

-Dr. Hellman took the tip of my penis, just about a centimeter at the end, between his thumb and his pointer finger and stretched it about as long as I’ve ever seen it flaccid.
-It resembled what I have seen in a microscope lens of a planaria, a flat worm, the simplest bilateral animal, and then he let it go, not unlike a slingshot.
-He released some of the tension first.
+Dr. Hellman took the tip of my penis, just about a centimeter at the end, between his thumb and his pointer finger and stretched it about as long as I have ever seen it flaccid.
+It resembled what I have seen in a microscope lens of a planarian, a flatworm, the simplest bilateral animal.
+And then he let it go, not unlike a slingshot.
 He was confident.
 “You have a very good stretch.
 This is good.
 Okay.
 You can pull up your pants.”

 I pulled up my pants.
 I was glad I had a good stretch.
 A part of me thought — I’m always lucky.
 I am.
 This is going to work out.
 I always come out okay.
 Uh-huh.